It’s Terrell checking in to bring you a interview with my right hand man Brandon. Brandon and I have been friends for 14 years.

-I was able to sit down with these two individually and get some interesting points of view about how they view life through their eyes.
+I was able to sit down with him and get some interesting points of view about how he views life through his eyes.
 As minority men our voices are silenced by corporate America.
 Not to mention the fact that we also silence ourselves by certain actions we display.
-However, these two men have been stand up citizens in their communities, amazing parents to their children, and even better husband’s to their wives.
+However, this man has been a stand up citizen in his community, amazing parent to his children, and even a better husband to his wife.

 Meet Brandon Wilkins he’s 28 years old born and raised in New Haven, Connecticut.
 Brandon is happily married with four children.

 Brandon: Life was pretty good growing up.
 Born and raised in new haven you have your shares of ups and downs.
 My parents were providers they always made sure the family never went without